teetsjeremy/fullstack-project/README.md

 - As a shopper, I want to purchase a quilt as a gift.
 ...
-- As a happy customer, I want to email the seller to say thank you.
+- As a happy customer, I want to recieve coupons from the seller for future purchases.
 ...
 - As a shopper, I want an easy to view layout with images of the product.
 ...
-- As a frequent shopper, I want to create an account so i won't have to enter my info every time I make a purchase.
+- As a shoper, I want to know that my purchase is secure.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+Wireframes are stored in the mockups folder : (/mockups/fullstack wireframes.pdf)

 ### Features